Wednesday, June 27, 2007

 This brings me to one of my observations.

-Whether the reference to 6 million members is framed positively or negatively I believe it fails to accurately describe the impact trade union members
+Whether the reference to 6 million members is framed positively or negatively I believe it fails to accurately describe the impact trade union members have on society.

 For example if every trade union member has at least one dependent family member then 6 million translates into 12 million people on whom the labour movement has an immediate impact.